buck-co/save-async/README.md

   ```
 <br>

-## Best Practices

-- **Consistent State Management**: Ensure that your `CaptureState` and `RestoreState` methods consistently manage the object's state.
-If you update your data structure, be sure to update these methods as well.
-- **Efficient Data Structures**: Generally speaking it's best to avoid deep serialization structures (such as a list of arrays of lists of dictionaries of structs, etc.).
-It's also a good idea to use simple data types like ints, strings, and structs rather than storing Unity types like GameObjects or ScriptableObjects.
-- **Guid Management**: Manage Guids carefully to ensure uniqueness and avoid conflicts.
-The example given above should make this fairly straightforward.

 ## Encryption

 If you want to prevent mischeivious gamers from tampering with your save files, you can encrypt them using XOR encryption.
 To turn it on, use the encryption dropdown menu on the DataManager component in your scene and create a password.
 XOR is very basic and can be hacked using brute force methods, but it is very fast.
 AES encryption is planned!